All Around Helpers: Willing to volunteer wherever needed. Indoors or out. Varied hours and work assignments.

 Vet Check: Help the Vet Check Coordinator set up and supply the vet check areas.
 Requires some recording and form filing, and handing out of information.
 Also hands out drop bags to the mushers.

 Veterinarians/Vet Techs: Works under the Head Vet.
 Requires pre-approval by the Head Vet and all duties are assigned by the head vet.

-If you are or would like to be, please register or log-in and completely fill out all the profile information (if you're already logged-in, look under the volunteer menu, edit your profile)- we need this updated annually for insurance purposes!-or-You can download and mail the PDF formHERE You WILL NOT be able to help on the race unless we have current information!
+If you are or would like to be, please register or log-in and completely fill out all the profile information (if you're already logged-in, look under the volunteer menu, "Volunteer Application")- we need this updated annually for insurance purposes!-or-You can download and mail the PDF formHERE You WILL NOT be able to help on the race unless we have current information!